astsai/chewlab.github.io/pages/Mission.md

 <span class="image main"><img src="assets/images/meatless-01.png" alt="" /></span>

 <p><b>3.
 No-buy</b></p>
    <p>It's easy to look at ads and impulsively purchase a nifty new gadget, a gorgeous new shirt, or a beautifully packaged makeup-item.
 The best way to lead a sustainable life is to simply buy less.
 Resources are consumed at an unsustainable rate to keep up with fast-fashion.
 Child labor is implicated in mica-mining for makeup.
 More and more waste is generated when we buy and toss out.
-For this reason, for the next year (June 2021-June2022), I will not purchase any articles of clothing or makeup.
-I will focus on using up all of my current skincare and personal care items before repurchasing.
+Ask your self if it's something you need, and will you actually have space for it in your life.
 </p>

 <span class="image main"><img src="assets/images/nobuy-01.png" alt="" /></span>